jbmartino/osm-reverse-geocode/README.md

 # osm-reverse-geocode
-quick way to reverse geocode a csv with lat/longs and provide a full address
+I wanted a quick way to reverse geocode a csv with lat/longs and provide a full address as well as google maps links and street view links for verification.

+This ruby implementation uses open street map api to accomplish this.

 ## Usage